 The in-line and out-of-line formats cannot be combined.
-For example, if procedure-name-1 is specified, the imperative-statement and the END-PERFORM phrase must not be specified.
+For example, if procedure-name-1 is specified, imperative statements and the END-PERFORM phrase must not be specified.

 The PERFORM statement formats are:

 - Basic PERFORM

 - TIMES phrase PERFORM

 - UNTIL phrase PERFORM

 - VARYING phrase PERFORM